 Combining explicit instruction with inquiry-based learning can enrich students' educational journeys.
 By teaching foundational knowledge through explicit methods, students gain a base upon which they can build.
 This solid background allows them to apply knowledge in real-world scenarios.
 Inquiry-based learning provides opportunities for students to collaborate, test, and reflect on their learning.

 This process aids the transition of information from working memory to long-term retention.
 It is a misunderstanding that explicit instruction excludes engagement with inquiry-based learning.
-On the contrary, essential components such as modeling, practice, and feedback, present in explicit instruction, also support inquiry methods.
+On the contrary, essential components such as modelling, practise, and feedback, present in explicit instruction, also support inquiry methods.
 This duality means explicit instruction plays a role in developing both basic and higher-order skills, hence complementing inquiry-based environments.

 As students develop their skills and confidence, this extra support will be gradually reduced.
 Adaptive scaffolding adapts to each student's proficiency level with the curriculum's target skill.
-Various prompts—be they physical, visual, or verbal—can be used during guided practice.
+Various prompts, be they physical, visual, or verbal, can be used during guided practise.
 Teacher discretion plays an important role, even within a highly scripted framework.
 Adjustments ensure an effective learning experience tailored to each student's needs, helping to build competent, independent learners.

-Practice is central.
-Lessons must offer opportunities for both guided and independent practice, ensuring students have time to consolidate what they’ve learned.
-Throughout, targeted feedback plays a vital role—affirming success and correcting misconceptions before they take root.
+Practise is central.
+Lessons must offer opportunities for both guided and independent practise, ensuring students have time to consolidate what they’ve learned.
+Throughout, targeted feedback plays a vital role, affirming success and correcting misconceptions before they take root.

 Using clear, direct language and structured sequencing helps reduce cognitive load, freeing up students' working memory to focus on the content rather than the process.
 This makes explicit instruction particularly valuable in busy, mixed-ability classrooms.